Cryptocurrency & Digital Asset

 Negotiated the complete withdrawal of a clawback demand from a federally appointed receiver seeking approximately $1 million from an executive who had invested in a crypto and forex investment platform that was later determined to have operated as a Ponzi scheme.

-Secured the complete dismissal of an Emergency Cease and Desist Order filed by the Texas State Securities Board against executives of the Apertum Foundation for alleged fraud relating to the APTM or Apertum Token.
+Secured the complete dismissal of an Emergency Cease and Desist Order filed by the Texas State Securities Board against executives of the Apertum Foundation for alleged fraud relating to the Apertum Token (APTM).

 Represented the founder of a leading DeFi protocol in connection with an investigation by the New York Attorney General (NYAG) into whether the protocol offered unregistered securities and did not disclose alleged protocol risks to users.

-Represented a cryptocurrency mining and lending protocol, as well as its CEO, against a DOJ investigation involving alleged investment fraud relating to cryptocurrency investments.
+Represented a cryptocurrency mining and lending protocol, as well as its CEO, in a DOJ investigation involving alleged investor fraud.

 Represented a foreign national against a federal indictment charging conspiracy to commit wire fraud and conspiracy to commit money laundering for allegedly orchestrating a $260 million “social engineering” crypto heist.